 Previous studies show that RNA secondary structures exist within one of two well-identified phases.
-Above a critical temperature $T_c$ , the system is in a phase where sequence disorder does not play a significant role.
-This simplifying assumption allows one to model any random base sequence or a sequence with random pairing energies, $\epsilon{i,j}$ , as a homopolymer.
-The defining trait for this phase is that the partition function of long RNA molecules is dominated by an exponentially large number of secondary structures with energies differing only at the order of $O(k_BT)$ .
+Above a critical temperature T_c , the system is in a phase where sequence disorder does not play a significant role.
+This simplifying assumption allows one to model any random base sequence or a sequence with random pairing energies, $\epsilon{i,j}$, as a homopolymer.
+The defining trait for this phase is that the partition function of long RNA molecules is dominated by an exponentially large number of secondary structures with energies differing only at the order of $O(k_BT)$.
 This phase is denoted the molten phase.

-Beginning in 1968, de Gennes [8], while studying the folded homopolymer, laid the theoretical foundation for our understanding of the molten phase by showing that the probability of two bases to pair scales as $p(\ell) \sim \ell^{-\alpha}$ , where $\ell$ is the distance between any two bases labeled i and $j=i+\ell$ for $1 \leq i < j \leq N$ , and that $\alpha = 3/2$ .
-In later studies [10, 11] it was demonstrated analytically that sequence disorder, when introduced perturbatively, is irrelevant for small disorder or high temperatures.
-It was also confirmed numerically that the pair-
+Beginning in 1968, de Gennes [8], while studying the folded homopolymer, laid the theoretical foundation for our understanding of the molten phase by showing that the probability of two bases to pair scales as $p(\ell) \sim \ell^{-\alpha}$, where l is the distance between any two bases labeled i and $j = i + \ell$ for $1 \le i < j \le N$, and that $\alpha = 3/2$.
+In later studies [9,10] it was demonstrated analytically that sequence disorder, when introduced perturbatively, is irrelevant for small disorder or high temperatures.
+It was also confirmed numerically that the pairing probability of a four-letter representation of the RNA heteropolymer model matches the scaling behavior of de Gennes' earlier prediction at high enough temperature [9,10].